QMCSoftware/MATH565Fall2025/pages/conda-setup.md

 permalink: /conda-setup/
 ---

-These steps set up Python and the `qmcpy` environment so you can run the course notebooks.
+These steps set up Python, `qmcpy`, and the **MATH 565 class library** so you can run all course notebooks.

 ---